mrdaybird/artspeak/README.md

 # Artspeak : creative coding platform
 **Use it at https://mrdaybird.github.io/artspeak/**

+Artspeak is a language and a platform, where you can create art in a REPL-like format.
+It is written in C++ and can be used natively on your computer as well as on the web.

 ## What?

 - At this point, it is basically a clone of [tixy.land](https://tixy.land/)